doitsujin/dxvk/README.md

 update-alternatives --config x86_64-w64-mingw32-gcc
 update-alternatives --config x86_64-w64-mingw32-g++
 ```
-For non debian based distros, make sure that your mingw-w64-gcc cross compiler
+For non-Debian based distros, make sure that you mingw-w64-gcc cross compiler
-does have `--enable-threads=posix` enabled during configure.
+do have `--enable-threads=posix` enabled during configure.
 If your distro does
 ship its mingw-w64-gcc binary with `--enable-threads=win32` you might have to
 recompile locally or open a bug at your distro's bugtracker to ask for it.